Adding Text Features

 If you include lines of poetry or songs within your book, you can use the Verse feature to format them appropriately.
 Unlike in a Block Quotation, each line is set flush left within the Verse.

-As with a Block Quotation, you can add an Attribution to your Verse:
+As with a Block Quotation, you can use the gear menu to add an Attribution to your Verse:

 To link to websites from within your book, use the Web Link feature.
 Select the text you'd like to use as the label for the link, and then use the Add Text Feature menu to turn it into a link.
 A popover will appear that will let you paste or type in a URL:

 Once a Web Link is created, you can always click on it to bring up the popover again.
 If you have Smart Links turned on (via the main menu's Edit ▸ Substitutions ▸ Smart Links item, which is enabled by default), then Vellum will automatically convert what you type into a Web Link, if appropriate.

 Note: to link to a book in a store, you should use the Store Link text feature (below).
-And if you’d like to link to your Facebook or Twitter page, you can use an About the Author element, which also provides icons for those links.
+And if you’d like to link to your page on a social media site like Facebook or Twitter, you can use an About the Author element, which also provides icons for those links.

 To link to a book on a supported online store, use a Store Link:

 The Store Link popover allows you to set the book’s title and per-store identifiers.
 The easiest way to enter these identifiers is to go to the book's page on each store, copy the URL, and paste it into the appropriate text field.
 Vellum will extract the book identifier for you.

 For a more in-depth discussion of Store Links and the preferences that affect their behavior, see our Store Links help page.